 Gareth became Rector of the Akeman Benefice in February 2017, having served previously in the Blenheim Benefice.
-He has been ordained for nearly 40 years and is also Area Dean of Bicester and Islip, part of the Diocese of Oxford.
+He has been ordained for over 40 years and is also Area Dean of Bicester and Islip, part of the Diocese of Oxford.

 Gareth has also spent some of his career working with people with severe learning difficulties, teaching English as a foreign language, and is also a Relate-trained counsellor (although his services are not available to people living in the Akeman Benefice).

 He lives in The Rectory in Kirtlington, but is available to people throughout the seven parishes in the Akeman Benefice.
 In his spare time he enjoys music, travel, reading, and family history.
 Gareth has five children and two email@example.com